gunpinyo/phometa/README.md

 - use **lower_case_with_underscores** for defined functions and constants
 - but still use **mixedCase** for packages functions and constants
 - use **CamelCase** for modules, types and type aliases
+- use full word(s) to name an identifier, except
+  - `r` for record
+      (since it use so frequent and will be followed by a long identifier)
+  - `*_str` means thing that has type string
+  - `*_func` means function that has been created dynamically

 ### indentation
 - 2 spaces for each indention